e4och/js-101/README.md

 document.querySelector(".water").setAttribute("id", "under" );
 ```

->This will select the html element with class ".water" and will create an
+>This will select the HTML element with the class ".water" and will create an
->**ID** attribute and set it's value to "under"
+>**ID** attribute and set its value to "under"

 ```jsx
 alert(document.querySelector(".water").getAttribute("id"));